 As the construction industry grows in Wisconsin, we're focused on addressing workforce challenges and opportunities for workers and the economy.
 We're investing in workforce development efforts and partnerships with industry leaders and agencies to build a skilled workforce pipeline to cover new work and a retiring workforce.

 Interested in exploring careers in construction?
-Check out the WorkSmart Network to see how we may be able to help you.
+Check out the WorkSmart Network to see how we may be able to help you connect to jobs and training opportunities.

 Trade Up Campaign